unifi-utilities/unifios-utilities/README.md

 Run a Wireguard client/server on your UDM/P.  Utilizes wireguard-go, not linux kernel modules.
 The performance will take a hit due to that.

 ## DNS Providers
+Install a DNS server that functions as a network-wide ad and tracker blocker, and which can also securely proxy encrypted DNS requests to an upstream DNS provider.
+Begin by following the instructions to setup [on-boot-script](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) and [dns-common(https://github.com/boostchicken/udm-utilities/tree/master/dns-common/on_boot.d).
+Then, follow the guides below to setup either Pi-Hole, NextDNS, or AdGuard Home.

 ### dns-common

-Configurations for DNS containers, both IPv4 and IPv6.
+Base configuration for DNS server containers, both IPv4 and IPv6.
 Utilizes MacVLAN CNI plugins to completely isolate the network stack.

 ### run-pihole